-At R & S Law Group, LLP, we offer legal services to help with all aspects related to surrogacy arrangements, including working with private arrangements and agencies in order to establish your relationship with the surrogate.
+At R & S Law Group, APC, we offer legal services to help with all aspects related to surrogacy arrangements, including working with private arrangements and agencies in order to establish your relationship with the surrogate.

 - Traditional surrogacy